 By John Gorecki

-The HPPI and HVI are released on the second Tuesday of every month.
-Both of the reports are created with Quicken Loans’ propriety mortgage data from the 50-state lenders’ mortgage activity across all 3,000+ counties.
-The indexes are examined nationally, in four geographic regions and the HPPI is reported for 27 major metropolitan areas.
+Both of these reports are created with Quicken Loans’ propriety mortgage data from the 50-state lenders’ mortgage activity across all 3,000+ counties.
+The indexes are examined nationally, in four geographic regions and 27 major metropolitan regions.
 All indexes, along with downloadable tables and graphs can be found at QuickenLoans.com/Indexes.

 About Quicken Loans

 Detroit-based Quicken Loans Inc. is the nation’s second largest retail home mortgage lender.
 The company closed a record $80 billion of volume across all 50 states in 2013.
 Quicken Loans generates loan production from web centers located in Detroit, Cleveland and Scottsdale, Arizona.
 The company also operates a centralized loan processing facility in Detroit, as well as its San Diego-based One Reverse Mortgage unit.
 Quicken Loans ranked “Highest in Customer Satisfaction among with Primary Mortgage Origination” in the United States by J.D.
 Power for the past four consecutive years (2013, 2012, 2011 and 2010), and highest in customer satisfaction among all mortgage servicers in 2014.